 - Premium A+ video and interactive blocks

-15 copy-ready prompt templates
+15 prompt templates

 1. Hero banner headline + subhead

-Module character limit: 50 char headline, 100 char subhead.
+Module character limit: 50-char headline, 100-char subhead.
 Mobile-first scan.

 You are an Amazon A+ content strategist.
 Write a hero banner for {product}.
 Output: one 50-char headline (benefit-led, no superlatives), one 100-char subhead (proof or signature feature).
 Banned words: best, ultimate, perfect, premium.
 No emoji.
 No claims that need substantiation.